dustinpfister/blog_posts/_posts/threejs-plane.md

 So when it comes to styling a plane that has some sections with it, doing so can be a little confusing, but might not prove to be to hard.
 I have found solutions on line at stack overflow that will work okay in some situations but not others depending on the number of sections.
 I was able to work out a solution for this that seems to work okay with any combination of width and height sections though and in the section I will be going over just that.

 ### 2.1 - The checker helpers

+Here I have two functions that create a plane geometry that has the material index values set for each tile section in the plane.
+So in other words when the geometry is used with a mesh that has an array of materials the material index values of 0 and 1 will be used for every other tile section in the plane, just like that of a checker board pattern.

 ```js
 var mkCheckerGeo = function (w, h, sw, sh) {